 My advice is simple: pick your battles wisely.
 If you want to win in digital media, focus on the user experience and maximizing your revenue generating audience.
 If your content is good, people will either buy it or steal it – if your content is bad, they’re going somewhere else.

-I’m glad to no longer be in publishing.
-Maybe I’ll return one day, but that’s doubtful.
+I’m glad to no longer be in corporate publishing.
 I’m glad to be back in a digital-only world, working with startups , advertising agencies, and media companies that are focused on building the future… not trying to save an ancient business model.